andridge/ONLINE-STORE-Shopify-H2-O2-/README.md

 npm create @shopify/hydrogen@latest --template hello-world
 ```

-Remember to update `.env` with your shop's domain and Storefront API token!
+Remember to update `.env` with your SHOPS DOMAIN and STOREFRONT API TOKEN!

 ## Building for production